The central office of the University Athletic Association is hosted by the University of Rochester and located at 575 Mount Hope Avenue.

 Timothy Farrell is in his second tenure as UAA Sports Information Director, returning in 2012 after serving as the Association's first full-time SID from 1992-2000.
 In addition to handling the day-to-day sports information duties, he also writes feature stories and authored the "UAA Conversations About Race and Racism" series in 2020-21.

-He received the 2019 Spring Division III and D3SIDA Recognition Award for his story titled, “University of Rochester Men's Tennis: Diversity on an International Level."
+He received the 2022 Fall Division III and D3SIDA Recognition Award for his story, "UAA Title IX Series: Rosalie Resch, University of Chicago Athletics."
+He also won the 2021 Spring Division III and D3SIDA Recognition Award for the race and racism series, and the 2019 Spring Division III and D3SIDA Recognition Award for his story titled, “University of Rochester Men's Tennis: Diversity on an International Level."

-In 2020, he founded the UAA Staff Mosaic Committee, which brings together coaches, administrators, and athletic directors of color in the UAA for monthly discussions about the challenges of people of color in Division III.
+In 2020, he co-founded the UAA Staff Mosaic Committee, which brings together coaches, administrators, and athletic directors of color in the UAA for monthly discussions about the challenges of people of color in Division III.
 The Association was honored as the recipient of the March 2021 Division III Diversity Spotlight Initiative for the work of the committee.
+He works closely with the UAA Black Letterwinning Athlete Coalition (BLAC) and works nationally on Black/Student-Athlete of Color issues.

 Tim began his NCAA career with the UAA in 1992 when the concept of a conference Sports Information Director was relatively new in Division III.
 In 2000, he became the first Assistant Director for Conference Operations for the New England Small College Athletic Conference (NESCAC).
 After a two-year stint with the NESCAC, Farrell served 10 years as the Empire 8 Athletic Conference’s Assistant Commissioner/Sports Information Director.

-Now residing in Cleveland, Tim is an active member of several social justice organizations, including as a member of the base-building committee of the Cuyahoga County Jail Coalition, a member of DreamActivist Ohio (an undocumented-led immigration organization), and as a board member of GLSEN Northeast Ohio (which focuses on LGBTQ issues and education in schools).
+Now residing in Cleveland, Tim is an active member of several social justice organizations, including the Cuyahoga County Jail Coalition, Spirit of Mandela, Prison Lives Matter, The International Campaign to Free Kamau Sadiki Now, Love Not Phear Campaign to Free Mumia Abu-Jamal, and, since 2012, a board member of GLSEN Northeast Ohio (which focuses on LGBTQ issues and education in schools).